sshniro/zap-docs/source/includes/advanced.md

 Use the [setOptionDelayInMs](#) to delay each request from ZAP in milliseconds.
 Setting this to a non zero value will increase the time an active scan takes, but will put less of a strain on the target host.

-View the [ascan](#) modules to learn about the rest of the configuration parameters for Active Scan.
+View the [Active Scan](#spider) section in the API Catalogue for additional information regarding the APIs.

 ### Input Vectors